ScooVice/ScooVice-discord-bot-v1/README.md

 ## ⚠️ Disclaimer!!!

 This project is archived and no longer maintained.
-For the latest version, see ScooVice BOT V2.
+For the latest version, see ScooVice's Discord Bot.
 Thank You 🤝

 ## 🌟 Show Your Support